Nuclear pulse propulsion: Magneto-inertial fusion

 NASA funded MSNW LLC and the University of Washington in 2011 to study and develop a fusion rocket through the NASA Innovative Advanced Concepts NIAC Program.

 The rocket uses a form of magneto-inertial fusion to produce a direct thrust fusion rocket.
 Magnetic fields cause large metal rings to collapse around the deuterium-tritium plasma, triggering fusion.
 The energy heats and ionizes the shell of metal formed by the crushed rings.
-The hot, ionized metal is shot out of a magnetic rocket nozzle at a high speed (up to 30 km/s).
-Repeating this process roughly every minute would propel the spacecraft.
+The hot ionized metal is shot out of a magnetic rocket nozzle at a high speed (up to 30 km/s).
+Repeating this process roughly every minute would accelerate or decelerate the spacecraft.
 The fusion reaction is not self-sustaining and requires electrical energy to explode each pulse.
 With electrical requirements estimated to be between 100 kW to 1,000 kW (300 kW average), designs incorporate solar panels to produce the required energy.

 Foil Liner Compression creates fusion at the proper energy scale.
 The proof of concept experiment in Redmond, Washington, was to use aluminum liners for compression.
 However, the ultimate design was to use lithium liners.

 Performance characteristics are dependent on the fusion energy gain factor achieved by the reactor.
 Gains were expected to be between 20 and 200, with an estimated average of 40.
 Higher gains produce higher exhaust velocity, higher specific impulse and lower electrical power requirements.
-The table below summarizes different performance characteristics for a theoretical 90-day Mars transfer at gains of 20, 40 and 200.
+The table below summarizes different performance characteristics for a theoretical 90-day Mars transfer at gains of 20, 40, and 200.

 By April 2013, MSNW had demonstrated subcomponents of the systems: heating deuterium plasma up to fusion temperatures and concentrating the magnetic fields needed to create fusion.
 They planned to put the two technologies together for a test before the end of 2013.